N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Conclusion

 \section{Conclusion}

-{We propose a hybrid feedback controller for safe autonomous robot navigation in three-dimensional environments with arbitrarily-shaped convex obstacles.
-These obstacles may have nonsmooth boundaries, large sizes, and can be placed arbitrarily, provided they meet certain mild disjointedness requirements, as per Assumption \ref{3d_obstacle_separation}.
+We propose a hybrid feedback controller for safe autonomous robot navigation in $n-$dimensional environments with arbitrarily-shaped convex obstacles.
+These obstacles may have nonsmooth boundaries and large sizes, and can be arbitrarily located, provided they meet certain mild disjointedness requirements, as per Assumption \ref{3d_obstacle_separation}.
 The proposed hybrid controller guarantees global asymptotic stability of the target location in the obstacle-free workspace.
-The obstacle-avoidance component of the control law relies on the projection of the robot's center onto the nearest obstacle, enabling applications in \textit{a priori} unknown environments, as discussed in Section \ref{implementation_procedure}.
-The proposed hybrid feedback control law generates discontinuous vector fields when switching between modes.
-Incorporating a smoothing mechanism in our proposed hybrid feedback would be an interesting practical extension.
-Moreover, extending our approach to second-order robot dynamics navigating in three-dimensional environments with non-convex obstacles, would be an interesting future work.}
+The obstacle-avoidance component of the control law relies on the projection of the robot's center onto the obstacle being avoided, enabling applications in \textit{a priori} unknown environments, as discussed in Section \ref{implementation_procedure}.
+The proposed hybrid feedback control law generates discontinuous control inputs when switching between modes.
+A smoothing mechanism has been suggested to overcome this problem in practical applications.
+Extending our approach to robots, with second-order dynamics, navigating in $n-$dimensional environments with non-convex obstacles would be an interesting future work.

-\section{Appendix}
+\begin{appendix}